LuSicong22/memecoin/README.md

 ## Note from Simon

-I faced issue to setUp `memecoinClaim` contract because the contract is already initalized somehow.
-Thus I disabled the initalizing check in `Initializable.sol`.
+I had issue to setUp `memecoinClaim` contract because the contract is already initalized somehow.
+Thus I disabled the initalizing check in `Initializable.sol` temporarily.
+I'm still working on this issue.

 ## Foundry